anonymous-pldi-2022/anonymous-pldi-2022/README.md

-This is the replication package of PyGlade experiments.
+This is the replication package for "“Synthesizing Input Grammars”: A Critical Evaluation".
 PyGlade is a Python implementation of the _Glade_ blackbox grammar synthesis algorithm described by Bastani et al. in [Synthesizing Program Input Grammars](https://arxiv.org/pdf/1608.01723.pdf).